lmavila/HMMTutorial/README.md

 An R tutorial on how to use HHMs to find recombination events in GBS data from a biparental cross.

-Files are in R markdown format .Rmd
+Files are in R markdown format .Rmda

+can be rendered with the push of a buttom from RStudio,

+of from any R installation by using the following commands

 install.packages("rmarkdown")